 Recipe

-Adapt a syringe with a blunt tip needle (22 or 23 G) to a head following a XYZ 3D pattern with a printing speed of 3 mm/s.
-Inject the solution of the molecular gelator N-heptyl-D-galactonamide in DMSO (40 mg/mL) at a flow rate of 10 µL/min in the water bath (the blunt tip plunges in a stationary bath of water close to the bottom surface).
-The gel sets within a few seconds in contact with water.
+Adapt a syringe with a blunt tip needle (gauge 30G) to a head following a XYZ 3D pattern with a printing speed between of 4 mm/s.
+Inject the solution of the molecular gelator N-heptyl-D-galactonamide in DMSO (40 mg/mL) at a flow rate of 10 µL/min in the water bath (the blunt tip plunges in a stationary bath of water and is close to the bottom surface).
+The gel sets within a few seconds in contact with water to form the pattern.

 Publication